TheOloyede/CODSOFT/README.md

 **CODSOFT** is a vibrant and diverse community that brings together individuals with similar objectives and ultimate goals.

-**CODSOFT** main focus is to create opportunities that span various areas, including leadership development, learning, studentengagement, and fostering shared interests.
+**CODSOFT** main focus is to create opportunities that span various areas, including leadership development, learning, student engagement, and fostering shared interests.

-**CODSOFT** believe in the power of leadership and its ability to drivepositive change.
+**CODSOFT** believe in the power of leadership and its ability to drive positive change.
 That's why they provide platforms and resources for their community members to develop their leadership skills.

 Through mentorship programs, workshops, and collaborative projects, they empower individuals to take on leadership roles and make a difference in their respective fields.